 Harlan Coben: 11 top dramas from the master of mystery as Hold Tight hits Netflix

-Stay Close, the latest drama based on the works of bestselling author Harlan Coben, is coming to Netflix soon.
-Here are nine other thrilling Coben adaptations to track down and enjoy…
+Hold Tight, the latest drama based on the works of bestselling author Harlan Coben, is out now on Netflix.
+Here are 10 other thrilling Coben adaptations to track down and enjoy…

 Missing people, mysterious strangers, brutal murders and decades-old secrets returning to haunt the seemingly innocent – the irresistible ingredients of Harlan Coben’s thrillers have kept them on top of the bestseller lists for almost a quarter of a century.